QuantEcon/lecture-python-intro/lectures/lp_intro.md

 The blue region is the feasible set within which all constraints are satisfied.

-Parallel orange lines are iso-revenue lines.
+Parallel black lines are iso-revenue lines.

-The firm's objective is to find the  parallel orange lines to the upper boundary of the feasible set.
+The firm's objective is to find the  parallel black lines to the upper boundary of the feasible set.

-The intersection of the feasible set and the highest orange line delineates the optimal set.
+The intersection of the feasible set and the highest black line delineates the optimal set.

 In this example, the optimal set is the point $(2.5, 5)$.